 A pre-emptive check-up for your furnace is about as exciting as it sounds.
 However, as we approach the colder months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 .
-Just like any mechanical equipment, the useful life of a furnace will be prolonged with preventive maintenance, by ensuring that all the elements of the unit are working efficiently.
-In addition, regular cleanings can help pinpoint concerns before they become big problems and you end up cashing out for emergency rates on a cold winter night.
-Also, because furnaces burn fuel to make it hot, it’s important to inspect all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your household.
-Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.
+Just like any mechanical equipment, the life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are running efficiently.
+In addition, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Also, because furnaces burn fuel to make it hot, it’s important to inspect all the various pieces to ensure there aren’t any cracks or leaks that could impact the safety of your home.
+Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties require yearly equipment maintenance to keep valid, so skipping your tune-ups can possibly result in losing your heating system warranty, which can be major money if your equipment does ever malfunction in the middle of winter.
-Be sure to get all you can from your warranty by keeping it valid as long as possible with routine furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties require annual equipment maintenance to keep valid, so skipping your tune-ups can actually result in losing your heating system warranty, which can be major money if your equipment does ever malfunction in the middle of a cold snap.
+Make sure you get all you can from your warranty by making sure it stays valid as long as possible with routine furnace system tune-ups from Service Experts.

 What can I do to troubleshoot my furnace before calling a tech for service?